By this will we have been sanctified through the offering of the body of Jesus Christ once for all.

 The Jews had a sophisticated sin-management program.
 When you sinned, you relied on the blood of bulls and goats to atone for your sin.
 Although this system did not actually remove your sin (Heb.
 10:4), it kept you going until the final solution for sin was revealed, namely Jesus, the Lamb of God who carried the sin of the whole world.

 When Jesus appeared to do away with sin once and for all (Heb.
 10:12), that old system of bulls and goats was rendered obsolete.
 Yet some Jews, refusing to recognize the Lamb of God, continued relying on the old system of animal sacrifice.
 They preferred the altar to the cross.
+An example comes from those in Nazareth who heard Jesus preach the good news of grace yet rejected the message and tried to kill the Messenger.
+See entry for Luke 4:28.

 (b) After receiving the knowledge of the truth.
 The only way to deal with our sin is to rely on the once and for all sacrificial death of Jesus Christ.